palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 First, turn on your computer's Bluetooth.

+Do not use a dongle with macOS.
+Dongles such as the `CSR` dongle are only needed for Windows and sometimes linux!

 ![GUI unzip](../assets/images/ganglion_GUI-unzip.png)

 Then go to the [GUI Downloads page](http://openbci.com/donation) and download the latest software release for Mac.
 The GUI is built on [Processing](https://processing.org/), a creative coding language, so you can also download the OpenBCI Processing Sketch and run it through processing.
 Once you unzip/extract the download, open the file called `OpenBCI_GUI_200_MACOSX` and there you will find the `OpenBCI_GUI.app`.
 You can move that into your `Applications` folder.